Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of nebari deploy"
+     alt="Output of the nebari deploy"
      src="/posts/asmi-blogposts/nebari-d.png" />
-    <i>Output of nebari deploy command</i>
+    <i>Output of the nebari deploy command</i>
 </p>

-## 😇 My learnings and Acknowledgement
+## 😇 My Learnings and Acknowledgements

 I learned a lot during my internship.
-First thing first I learned about `Typer` and `Rich` and their functionalities.
-Interacting with the command line interface is easy but understanding and making it more structured and user-friendly can be tough in the start but playing around with functions and it's features can make it easy.
+First, I learned about `Typer` and `Rich` and its functionalities.
+Interacting with the command line interface was easy but understanding how it worked and making it more structured and user-friendly was tough intially, but playing around with the respective functions and features made it more accessible.
-Nebari is very usefule tool for the data scientists/reseachers to develop their project.
-I hope to continue working on this very interesting project that makes life so much easier without having the much knowledge about devOps.
+Nebari is a very useful platform for data scientists and reseachers to develop their projects.
+I hope to continue working on this very interesting project that makes life so much easier without requiring in-depth DevOps knowledge.

 PS: I want to thank my mentors [Eskild Eriksen](https://github.com/iameskild), [Vinicius D. Cerutti](https://github.com/viniciusdc) and [Amit Kumar](https://github.com/aktech) for all the help and support.
 I have learned a lot of things from them.
 It was a really good and memorable experience working at Quansight.

+PPS: I presented a demo on the Nebari CLI during Qshare (Quansight share) weekly meeting.
+Check out the recording 📹 [here](link to the video).